GA4 AI Assistant Channel: How to Track Chatbot Traffic

 Updating Your Custom Channel Groups

 Now that an official channel exists, you might be tempted to delete your custom rules.
-You should keep them for now.
+You must keep them active for now.
+It is not time to switch to the default channel until you build up a larger baseline of default data.

 How to Combine Google's Definition With Your Custom Rules

-This hybrid approach ensures that if Google identifies a source you missed, or if your regex catches a tool Google hasn't added yet, the traffic is properly categorized in your reports.
+This hybrid approach ensures that if Google identifies a source you missed, or if your regex catches historical tools Google hasn't backfilled, the traffic remains properly categorized in your continuous reports.

 Enhancing Your Reporting Workflow

 Analyzing the impact of this new traffic source requires digging into your reporting interface.
-The default GA4 interface often requires excessive clicking to compare date ranges and monitor specific channels.
+The default GA4 interface often requires excessive clicking to compare date ranges, monitor specific channels, and clean up messy data.

-With the extension active, you can utilize sticky headers to keep your metrics visible as you scroll through long channel lists, create on-the-fly custom calculations like Exit Rate directly in standard reports, and instantly jump between date ranges using 1-click presets.
+With the extension active, you can utilize sticky headers to keep your metrics visible as you scroll through long channel lists, copy custom channel definitions between properties easily, and instantly jump between reporting periods using 1-click date presets.

 Frequently Asked Questions